nbs2904/computer-vision/README.md

 To change which image / video to process, simply change the path in the `main.py` file

+!!! info

+    The results for each image & video can be found in the `data/output` directory.

 ---

 ## :computer: Applied Techniques